initforthe/rack-initforthe-facebook/README.md

-RACK middleware to:
+= RACK middleware:

+== SignedRequest

-* Parse the Facebook signed requests into the RACK environment.
+Parses the Facebook signed requests into the RACK environment.
-* Correct Facebook POST to GET for signed requests.

 Currently doesn't validate the request signature.

-The MethodFix middleware relies on the SignedRequest middleware.
-SignedRequest should be before MethodFix in the chain.
+== MethodFix

+Corrects Facebook POST to GET for signed requests.

+== LikeGate [url]

+Redirects users to the specified like gate URL if they haven't liked the page.

+SignedRequest should always come first in the chain, all the other middleware depends on the environment changes it makes.

 Copyright 2012 Initforthe Ltd